mattermost/mattermost-developer-documentation/site/content/contribute/server/developer-setup/centos.md

     mysql -u mmuser -p -h 127.0.0.1 mattermost_test < mm_mysql_backup.sql
     psql -U mmuser -W -h 127.0.0.1 -f mm_postgres_backup.bak mattermost_test
     ```
     If you don't migrate your data, the new, docker-compose-managed containers will start out empty.
-To remove the old containers -- destroying any existing data -- use `make clean-old-docker`.
+To remove the old containers and destroy any existing data use `make clean-old-docker`.

 2. Install docker-compose